nooogle/CSProjDependenciesToMermaid/readme.md

 This Python script generates Mermaid markdown to visualize the dependencies between `.csproj` files within a directory and its subdirectories.
 The generated graph represents the relationships in a clear, visual format, either in top-down (TD) or left-right (LR) orientation.

+Much of the code, comments, and readme file, were generated with help from ChatGPT4 and github co-pilot 😀

 ## Features

 - Generates Mermaid markdown representing the dependency graph of `.csproj` files.